0rinAkter/Fraud-Detection/README.md

-# Fraud-Detection

-I will examine the contents of the notebook and draft a suitable README file for GitHub.
-Let me process the notebook.

-The notebook contains code cells, markdown cells, and visualizations related to credit card fraud detection.
-I'll create a concise README file for GitHub, detailing the purpose, setup instructions, and features of the project.

-Here's the README content for your GitHub project:

----

 # Credit Card Fraud Detection

 This repository contains a project aimed at detecting fraudulent credit card transactions using machine learning techniques.
 The dataset used for this project is highly imbalanced, representing real-world scenarios.